CDLUC3/ezid/doc/apidoc.2.rst

 digital object or conceptual entity, but having separate target URLs allows the identifiers to address different representations of the object.
-Clients can also use shadow ARKs to exploit the different technical characteristics between ARK and DOI identifiers.
+Clients can also use shadow ARKs to exploit the different technical characteristics between ARK and non-ARK identifiers.

 Shadow ARKs are returned on the status line when creating or minting non-ARK identifiers (see `Operation: create identifier`_ and